 Alternative ways of working to keep employees safe, include shift-based working, staggered meal breaks, and flexible leave arrangements.

 It is necessary to follow basic hygiene measures to keep yourself and your co-workers from COVID-19.
 They are the most important way to stop the spread of infections.

 Can I travel to a farm or orchard for work?

-Like other businesses, farmers should ensure staff who are ill with COVID-like symptoms do not work.
+Like other businesses, farmers must ensure staff who are ill with COVID-like symptoms do not work.
 Report the situation to the Healthline or local GP.
 Please telephone – do not arrive in person.

 If someone becomes sick with COVID-19 it’s critical they self-isolate, which means stay at home and recover.
 Visit the COVID-19 website for more advice.
 Also check with your sector industry body such as DairyNZ or Beef+Lamb New Zealand.